 Are you considering a move to Illinois?
 We’re here to help!
-Great Guys Moving has put together this handy guide, so you don’t have to work so hard to research about the state.
-This guide includes what to know before moving to IL, best cities to call home, interstate moving checklist, and a rundown of our quality moving services.
+Great Guys Moving has put together this handy guide, so you don’t have to work so hard to research the state.
+This guide includes what to know before moving to IL, the best cities to call home, an interstate moving checklist, and a ranked list of the best Illinois moving companies.
 Whether you’re looking for stellar education, jobs, outdoor activities, city living, country life, or a combination of it all, this Midwestern gem is worthy of deep consideration.

 Living in Illinois: What to Know Before Moving to Illinois